Skip to main content

 Ngũgĩ was born James Ngugi (or "JT Ngugi"), and he wrote primarily in English.
 In the early 1970s, he formally rejected his Christian name "James" as a symbol of decolonization and adopted his traditional Gikuyu name, Ngũgĩ wa Thiong'o, which reflects his African identity.

-He later rejected English as his primary literary language - influenced by his reading of Karl Marx and Frantz Fanon...
+Karl Marx and Frantz Fanon...
 Petals of Blood, (published 1977), was the first of his works published as Ngũgĩ wa Thiong’o, and the last novel he wrote in English.

 Ngũgĩ was the model Alliance student.
 The first piece of writing he ever published appeared in the school’s magazine in 1957.
 In the essay, JT Ngugi, Form 3A, praised British education and expressed his gratitude for Christianity, “the greatest civilizing influence”, which had led the Gĩkũyũ away from witchcraft.
 During school assemblies, he would sing "God Save the Queen", while his brother was in the forest fighting the terror unleashed by her soldiers.

-It's through his writings that I learned the Land and Freedom Army was actually what they called themselves - the local name of the freedom fighters that waged a guerrilla war against the British.
+Land and Freedom Army was actually what they called themselves - the local name of the freedom fighters that waged a guerrilla war against the British.
 Mau Mau was actually a "British name".
 He was also at the center of the politics of English departments in Africa, championing the change of name, from English to simply Literature, to reflect world literature with African, and third world literatures at the center.

-Among his writings that are worth exploring, or if you want to witness better literary craftsmanship - read A Grain of Wheat, or Petals of Blood.
+Among his writings that are worth exploring, or if you want to witness better literary craftsmanship - read A Grain of Wheat, or Petals of Blood

 Comments